clojurebridge-berlin/drawing/curriculum/first-program.md

 which creates drawings called "sketches."

 By default, your project has been setup with an example sketch.
 Let's go ahead and run this code to make sure everything is working.
-In Nightcode, look for the "Run" option on the bottom of the main window and click it.
+In Nightcode, look for the "Run with REPL" option on the bottom of the main window and click it.

 ![](/curriculum/images/nc-scrn3.png?raw=true)